someniatko/DoctrineRestDriver/README.md

 // Sends a POST request to the url http://www.circle.ai/api/v1/users with the payload "{"name": "newUser", "password": "newPassword"}"
 $em->flush();

-// If the REST API responded correctly with "{"id": 2, "name": "newUser", "password": "newPassword"}", then it prints: 2 print_r($newUser->getId());
+// If the REST API responded correctly with "{"id": 2, "name": "newUser", "password": "newPassword"}" it prints: 2 print_r($newUser->getId());

 $em->remove($user);